JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 `LearnAPI.predict_proxy` is an example of a **model trait**.
 A complete list of traits and the contracts they imply is given in [Model Traits](@ref).

-> **MLJ only.** The values of all traits constitute a model's **metadata**, which is
-> recorded in the searchable MLJ Model Registry, assuming the implementation-providing
-> package is registered there.

 We also need to indicate that a target variable appears in training (this is a supervised model).
 We do this by declaring *where* in the list of training data arguments (in this